Can Amino Acids Supplementation Affect Hormonal Secretion From the Pituitary?

 Furthermore, the increase in testosterone indicates a response to the GnRH stimulation test in the subjects.
 However, like ACTH stimulation test results, the study could not pinpoint the origin of the action of these amino acids.

-The authors of this study also suggest the central department of health and the World Anti-Doping Agency to take a revised look into the amino acid supplements for athletes in terms of doping substances.
+The authors of this study also suggest that the central department of health and the World Anti-Doping Agency take a revised look at the amino acid supplements for athletes in terms of doping substances.

 References